gundyrko/FantasyAR/README.md

 We use Unity as our game engine.
 Firstly, the front end provides the user location to the unity.
 With that information, unity can display the map and user avatar with the GO Map.
 Secondly, the front end provides the voice input, then Recognissimo will transfer it into a string in unity that acts as skill commands.
 Finally, the back end provides the enemy location to the unity, and with the scene captured by the phone's camera, AR Foundation will generate a game scene with the enemy in the real-time scene.

-### APIs and Controller

-GO Map, AR Foundation, and Recognissimo are downloaded from the unity asset store.
+GO Map and Recognissimo are downloaded from the unity asset store, while ARFoundation is a built-in package of Unity.
 They are packed perfectly and can communicate with the unity game engine automatically.

 1. The first third-party API is GO Map.
 It can display the map in the real world based on user location, similar to Google Maps but with a game-style look.
 It will serve as a minimap that indicates to the player where the enemy or new missions are.
 The input for GO Map is the user location provided by GPS, the output is the minimap as well as the player avatar in the unity engine.

 2. The second API is AR Foundation.
 It can display AR models at specific locations as if the model is live in the scene captured by the camera.
 The input is the location of the monster in the real world, the output is to instantiate a monster model at that point in the unity engine.

 3. The third API is Recognissimo, which is used for voice recognition.
 With the voice input by the user, it can convert the input into strings in unity.
 And then, skill commands in the game will be activated accordingly.
 The input is the user's voice, and the output is a string type to the unity engine.

+### APIs and Controller

 The APIs used in the backend are shown below: